jwl-7/c0de_gr1nd/python_explanations/list_cyclic_right_shift.md

 # Implement Cyclic Right Shift for Singly Linked Lists
-Write a program that takes as input a singly linked list and a nonnegative integer _k_, and returns the list cyclically shifted to the right by _k_.
+Given a singly linked list and a nonnegative integer _k_, rotate the list to the right _k_ places.

 ## Example
 ```